A board with posted notes

 We are currently exploring various options to best accommodate our University Services colleagues.
 While considering the provision of "touchdown" spaces on the Gilmorehill campus, we're also looking at how we use spaces such as Berkeley Square which is within the vicinity of the West End campus.
 Our goal is to find a balance of types and locations of workspaces that enables us to be effective in our work.

 Our approach to the design has been influenced and directed by feedback from our colleagues.
-Through extensive consultations with University Services colleagues via workshops, surveys, and direct comments, we've garnered an in-depth understanding of the challenges faced with current spaces and the aspirations for future workspaces.
+Through extensive consultations with University Services colleagues via workshops, surveys, and direct comments, we've gathered an in-depth understanding of the challenges faced with current spaces and the aspirations for future workspaces.
 This feedback hasn't just been incorporated — it has actively shaped and guided our design decisions at every step, ensuring that the new spaces align with the needs of our community.

-Are you ensuring that communal spaces are designed with inclusivity and accessibility in mind?
+How are you ensuring that communal spaces are designed with inclusivity and accessibility in mind?

 Will there be more dedicated solo workspaces for focused work?

-Based on our consultations, it's clear that dedicated spaces for focused work are a priority for many of our colleagues.
-It’s also clear that people don’t work exclusively in such settings.
+We have also recognised that people don’t work exclusively in such settings.
 To accommodate these needs, we will be offering a balanced mix of different spaces, ensuring that everyone has the right environment to suit their varied tasks and working styles.

 Are confidential meeting spaces being incorporated into the plan?